Law of Contiguity

 - Teaching is … structuring experiences

 SynopsisLike Behaviorisms, Contiguity Theory casts learning in terms of associations between stimuli and responses.
-Unlike Behaviorisms, Contiguity Theory focuses on the learning of movements (sensory-motor patterns) rather than behaviors, and it is founded on the assertion that movement that was accompanied by a specific combination of stimuli will likely happen again when that combination recurs.
+Unlike Behaviorisms, Contiguity Theory focuses on the learning of movements (sensory-motor patterns) rather than behaviors, and it is founded on the assertion that movement that was accompanied by a "ice" – that is, aspecific combination of stimuli will likely happen again when that combination recurs.
 Learning is thus seen to happen in a single trial.
-Repetitions and reinforcements are not seen to influence learning.
-(However, they can increase the likelihood that learned actions will be repeated.)
-Because combinations of stimuli can vary, multiple trials may be needed for a generalized response.
+In the context of schooling, Contiguity Theory focuses on replacing bad habits rather than punishing them.
+Techniques include:

 CommentaryContiguity Theory, while intended as a general theory of learning, was based mainly on research on animals and on personality disorders.
 Generalizations of its principles and advice are thus problematical.
 As well, if the theory is taken as correct, teaching humans becomes nearly impossible because (1) instruction must be very specific, since movements are dependent on particular clusters of conditions, and (2) human competencies typically involve a vast array of movements.